vorner/rust-presentations/101_for_cpp.md

 ???

+* C++ version not showed, homework for the audience 😈
 * Error handling:
   - Need to extract the Ok variant
   - Possible by pattern matching, methods, or the question mark → visible, but